How I Built a Google Calendar Add-on for Esports Fans

 4. Lastly, I came across an authentication-related issue (Stackoverflow references: 1, 2) when attempting to use Google Apps Script as a webhook to allow my users to automatically activate their subscriptions after payment.
 Some answers suggested temporarily disabling the V8 runtime to fix this.

-Despite these hiccups, Google Apps Script is a great platform to work with.
+Despite these hiccups, Google Apps Script is nice to work with.
 It gets 90% of the job done very effectively and the last 10% is the challenges that I mentioned.

 Some Lessons Learned

-1. Use what makes you the most productive.
+- Use what makes that the most productive.
 Don’t worry about picking the perfect tech stack that handles scale.

 Closing Thoughts

-I have always had the itch to build a micro SaaS.
-So, I decided to build one realizing that it wouldn’t make me rich or change the world.
-I simply enjoy building stuff that people want to use and money is the ultimate validation for that.
+I have always had the itch to build a micro SaaS as a challenge to myself.
+So, I decided to build one inconsequentially.
+I simply enjoy building stuff that people want to use.

-However, building a SaaS was not exactly what I thought it would be — keeping my head down and coding away.
-I needed to understand my users and their needs and learn how to market my product effectively.
+Having that said, building a product with real users was not exactly what I thought it would be — keeping my head down and coding away.
+I had to sometimes interact with users and understand their needs.

-I must admit, marketing is not something I truly enjoy.
-But, I realized that it's a necessary job that comes with building a product.
+I must admit that marketing is not something I truly enjoy.
+But, I suppose that it's a necessary job that comes with building a product.

 Overall, building Tournacat was a rewarding experience.
-Seeing Tournacat slowly grow and gain traction has been an exciting journey.
-I'm eager to continue on this journey and I look forward to what the future holds.
+Seeing Tournacat slowly grow and gain traction has been quite fun!